canjs/canjs/guides/models.md

 });
 ```

-Note that there are a few ways to call a findAll method on a can.Model.
+Note that there are a few ways to call a findAll function on a can.Model.
 The
-first way is to call the method explicitly.
+first way is to call the function explicitly.
 Using the RestaurantModel as an
 example, that would look like this:

 ```
 RestaurantModel.findAll({ /* paramsObject */ },
-  function success(returnedObject){
+  function(returnedObject){
     // ...
   },
-  function error(errorObject){
+  function(errorObject){
     // ...
   });
 ```

-In the code above, however, we called the findAll method indirectly:
+In the code above, however, we called the findAll function indirectly:

 ```
 restaurants: new RestaurantModel.List({}),